 It was the first time we had hiking guests, and we wanted it to be perfect.

 A ridge trip along the crest of Miller Peak Wilderness near Sierra Vista seemed like a good “starter hike.”
-Using a “car switch” we would follow the well-maintained Arizona Trail (AZT) one way from near the U.S.-Mexico border, camp near a spring on a beautiful piney ridge, and hike out to famous Ramsey Canyon Preserve.
+Using a “car switch” we would follow the well-maintained Arizona Trail (AZT) one way from near the United States–Mexico border, camp near a spring on a beautiful piney ridge, and hike out to famous Ramsey Canyon Preserve (Ramsey).

 We did a checkout hike to find water and a campsite, and picked a sunny period between fall storms for our trip.
 We got advance permission to leave a vehicle at Ramsey and one at Montezuma Pass.

-At Ramsey Preserve we all piled into Mike’s pickup for the winding drive to Montezuma Pass, a giant parking lot with viewing area, interpretive signs, Border Patrol surveillance equipment toward the Mexican border and a large border fence stretching miles below us.
+At Ramsey, we all piled into Mike’s pickup for the winding drive to Montezuma Pass, a giant parking lot with viewing area, interpretive signs, U.S. Border Patrol surveillance equipment toward the Mexican border and a large border fence stretching miles below us.

 After posing for group photos at the trailhead sign, we started the steady climb up the crest in warm sun and cold wind towards a cloud-shrouded Miller Peak.

 I didn’t realize the cloudy peak was a sign of things to come.

 It rained the week before our late October backpack trip.
 Grey clouds lingered over the Huachucas Sunday evening when we pulled into Sierra Vista—although the forecast for the week ahead was partly sunny.
 Monday morning was sunny but peaks were cloaked in foggy clouds.
 By the time we dropped off a vehicle and wound our way to the pass, it was sunny and cool.